Chahi-Rabie-Ala-Eddine/Primality-Test-Solovay-Strassen/README.md

 3- ./solovay_strassen symbol_of_legendre a n: in order to calculate the symbol of Legendre (a / n) 4- ./solovay_strassen coprimes a n: in order to test if the two numbers are prime between them.

+## Grade & Evalutation

+Mr. Léo Perrin has evaluated this program and gives it a score of 18/20.

 ## License & copyright

 © **Chahi Rabie Ala Eddine**, **Keskes Yasmine** ***Versailles Saint Quentin en Yvelines college***.